Get The Correct Tyre Pressure

-Low tyre pressures can mean that your tyre creates more resistance to movement, this means that more energy is required to move your car meaning higher fuel consumption.
-Which means that maintaining your tyres at the correct pressure could help save you money on fuel and reduce the amount of CO2 you produce from your vehicle.
+Low tyre pressures can mean that your tyre creates more resistance to movement.
+This means that more energy is required to move your car, which equates to a higher fuel consumption.
+Inevitably, maintaining your tyres at the correct pressure could help save you money on fuel and reduce the amount of CO2 you produce from your vehicle.